rkyleg/scope/README.md

 - A lightweight IDE with a clean interface that maximizes screen usage
     - looks good on small and large displays
     - Keyboard shortcuts to show/hide the plugins (left, bottom, right)
-- An innovate window switcher with multiple rows of file tabs and allows multiple workspaces open at once
+- An innovative window switcher with multiple rows of file tabs and allows multiple workspaces open at once
 - Support for multiple languages (Python, Javascript, HTML, Markdown, more...)
 - Multiple options for code editors (Ace, Scintilla, CKEditor)
     - A WYSIWYG html editor via CKEditor